Charles Surh: Career

-From 2012 until his death in 2017, he worked as an adjunct professor in both the Department of Immunology at The Scripps Research Institute and also in the Division of Development Immunology at La Jolla Institute for Immunology.
+From 2012 until his death in 2017, he worked as an adjunct professor in both the Department of Immunology at The Scripps Research Institute and also in the Division of Development Immunology at the La Jolla Institute for Immunology.
 He also started a professorship at the Division of Integrative Bioscience and Biotechnology in POSTECH.
 Also within POSTECH, he was the founding and only director of the Academy of Immunology and Microbiology (AIM) for the Institute for Basic Science (IBS).
-The Academy researched chronic diseases of the immune system with the "belief that a significant proportion of the chronic diseases arise from aberrant interactions between the host’s immune systems with the components of the diet as well as with the commensal microbes that co-exist with the host."
+The Academy researched chronic diseases of the immune system with the "belief that a significant proportion of the chronic diseases arise from aberrant interactions between the host's immune systems with the components of the diet as well as with the commensal microbes that co-exist with the host."
 After failing to find a suitable replacement, AIM closed in October 2019.

 Death

 Diagnosed with cancer in early 2015, he continued his research while receiving treatment.
 He succumbed to the disease on October 7, 2017 in San Diego, U.S.